 K. Paul Johnson on the Mahatmas

-A number of people have adopted the theory K. Paul Johnson puts forth in his work, The Masters Revealed: Madame Blavatsky and the Myth of the Great White Lodge (1994), without doing research, or fully checking all claims.
+A number of people have adopted the theory K. Paul Johnson puts forth in his work, The Masters Revealed: Madame Blavatsky and the Myth of the Great White Lodge (1994) without doing research, or fully checking all claims.
 K. Paul Johnson’s works are well-researched concerning other history.
-Now, rather than endorsed as a theory, some have wholly spread the idea as if it was an absolute fact.
+Now, rather than endorsed as a theory, some have for over a decade wholly spread the idea as if it was an absolute fact.

 The theory that K.H. was Thakar Singh Sadhanwalia, president of Sri Guru Singh Sabha at Amritsar of the Singh Sabha Movement in the late 19th c., does not hold weight against other stories that could not have involved Thakar Singh.

 Many others have spread this false idea that H.P.B. thought of her teachers as infallible.
 This is far from true, as they admit they make mistakes, are flesh-and-bone men, and die just like men do.
 Most importantly, H.P.B. never used the term Great White Lodge to describe the purported brotherhood her teachers were said to be of.

 H.P.
 Blavatsky says at the time, the Tashi Lama knew some of the Masters there, and K.H. and Morya were traveling back and forth.